cdubs708/cdubs708.GitHub.io/sample_project.md

 This was for educational and practice purposes only.
 I do not own any of the data used here.
 Thank you for reading my World Bank Analysis project using PostgreSQL!
 I would love any feedback.
-Let's connect on LinkedIn - and take a look at my other projects - both are linked to the left side of this page!
+Let's connect on LinkedIn at the link to the bottom left of this page - and take a look at my other projects back in my portfolio in the link using my name at the top left of this page!